aspose-cells/Aspose.Cells-Doc-md/cpp/developer-guide/loading-saving-and-converting/convert-excel-workbook-to-pdf/_index.md

 Please see the following sample code and its [output PDF](67338370.pdf) for your reference.

-{{< gist "aspose-com-gists" "0edd1c91ebaa6cd099be1200b1ec7480" "LoadingSavingAndConverting-ConvertExcelWorkbookToPDF_A_CompliedFiles.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "LoadingSavingAndConverting-ConvertExcelWorkbookToPDF_A_CompliedFiles.cpp" >}}
 #### **Set the PDF Creation Time**
 With the [IPdfSaveOptions](https://apireference.aspose.com/cpp/cells/class/aspose.cells.i_pdf_save_options/) class, you can get or set the PDF creation time.

 Please see the following sample code and its [output PDF](67338371.pdf) for your reference.

-{{< gist "aspose-com-gists" "0edd1c91ebaa6cd099be1200b1ec7480" "LoadingSavingAndConverting-ConvertExcelWorkbookToPDF_SetPDFCreationTime.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "LoadingSavingAndConverting-ConvertExcelWorkbookToPDF_SetPDFCreationTime.cpp" >}}